gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

 ## First approach

-The approach documented bellow is a fairly simple one, by having the component fetch the data and create the search engine.
+The approach documented below is a fairly simple one, by having the component fetch the data and create the search engine.

 Start by creating a file in the `components` folder, for this particular case the name will be `SearchContainer.js` and inside of it the following baseline code will be added to get started: